ANZAzureDevs/AzureOSSDay2023/README.md

 ## Cloud Skills Challenge

-Compete in our Open Source and Serverless Cloud Skills Challenge for the chance to win swag and prizes!
-The Challenge will be running from 10 March until 7 April and you will be able to pre-register to compete from 1 March.
+Compete in our Open Source and Serverless Cloud Skills Challenge to deepen your skills and earn bragging rights with your mates!

+The Challenge will be running from 10 March until 7 April 2023 and you will be able to pre-register to compete from 1 March.

-Link coming soon!
+Open and bookmark this page: https://aka.ms/ServerlessAndOSSChallenge

 ## Celebrate with your local community!

 A range of local user groups will be helping us to celebrate Azure Open Source Day 2023.
 You can connect with these groups to learn more:

-- Details
-- to
-- be
-- confirmed.
+Group details to be confirmed.